jpreethi1522/copilot/README.md

-# pilot README
+# piot README

-This is the README for your extension "pilot".
+This is the README for your extension "piot".
 After writing up a brief description, we recommend including the following sections.

 ## Features